microsoft/vscode-docs/docs/python/debugging.md

 ### `pythonPath`

 Points to the Python interpreter to be used for debugging purposes.
-The standard configuration uses the interpreter identified in the `python.pythonPath` setting by referring to `${config.python.pythonPath}`.
+The standard configuration uses the interpreter identified in the `python.pythonPath` setting by referring to `${config:.python.pythonPath}`.
 To use a different interpreter, specify its path instead.

 ### `program`